lqiang2003cn/moveit2/moveit_core/README.md

  - interfaces for motion planning plugins
  - interfaces for controllers and sensors

-These libraries do not depend on ROS (except ROS messages) and can be used independently.
+These librarihhes do not depend on ROS (except ROS messages) and can be used independently.